canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 ## Additional Considerations

 * [ ] For **Corporate Owned Devices**, at a minimum, ensure that the following configurations are enforced:
-* Allows access to the Web Application Proxy (WAP) and authentication policies to ensure that the device is corporately owned
+- Allows access to the Web Application Proxy (WAP) and authentication policies to ensure that the device is corporately owned
-* Ensure that MFA is enabled for all accounts including use of OTP application
+- Ensure that MFA is enabled for all accounts including use of OTP application

 * [ ] For **personal devices**, at a minimum, ensure that the following configurations are enforced:
-* Ensure that MFA is enabled for all accounts including use of OTP application
+- Ensure that MFA is enabled for all accounts including use of OTP application
-* Configure the data classification capabilities to monitoring and protect sensitive data
+- Configure the data classification capabilities to monitoring and protect sensitive data
-* Configure reverse proxy using [Microsoft Cloud App Security(MCAS)](https://docs.microsoft.com/en-us/cloud-app-security/proxy-intro-aad) to protect data when using web browsers
+- Configure reverse proxy using [Microsoft Cloud App Security(MCAS)](https://docs.microsoft.com/en-us/cloud-app-security/proxy-intro-aad) to protect data when using web browsers
-* Use Intune [Mobile Application Management (MAM)](https://docs.microsoft.com/en-us/mem/intune/apps/mam-faq) to protect data within an application.
+- Use Intune [Mobile Application Management (MAM)](https://docs.microsoft.com/en-us/mem/intune/apps/mam-faq) to protect data within an application.
 This includes using MAM and application protection policies on devices not enrolled with Intune Mobile Device Management (MDM).

 ## Validation

+- [ ] Validate that conditional access policies are in place for devices
-- [ ] TBD
+- [ ] Validate that conditional access policies are in place for enabling MFA

 ## References